singh-man/books/crackingTheCoding/18_advancedTopics.md

 The Rabin-Karp algorithm optimizes this with a little trick: if two strings are the same, they must have the same hash value.
 (The converse, however, is not true.
 Two different strings can have the same hash value.)

 Therefore, if we efficiently precompute a hash value for each sequence of s characters within B, we can  find the locations of S in O(b) time.
-We thenjust need to validate that those locations really do match S.
+We then just need to validate that those locations really do match S.

 For example, imagine  our hash function was simply the sum of each character (where space= 0, a= 1, b = 2, and so on).
 If S is ear and B = doe are hearing me, we'd then just be looking for sequences where the sum is 24 (e + a + r).
 This happens three times.
 For each of those locations,  we'd check if the string really is ear.